cghburkgthb/gis_app/README.md

 You will need to store your key in the gis_app.ini file mentioned below.

-## Creating Application Root Directory
+## Create Application Root Directory

 Create the application root directory "gis_app" within your development folder on your PC.

+## Install Additonal Python Pacakges

+Below are the additional Python packages you need to in the virtual environment: https://anaconda.org/conda-forge/googlemaps and https://anaconda.org/conda-forge/flask-restful.
+You can install them by running the following commands from the appliction root directory "gis_app", after opening an Anaconda Prompt terminal window (i.e., click State Menu > Anaconda > Anaconda Prompt)

+- conda install -c conda-forge googlemaps

+- conda install -c conda-forge flask-restful

-## Downloading Source Data File
+## Download Source Data File

 Download the 2019 census state geography shapefile & related files from the location below: